These days, marketing online is tough. Competition is fierce, and sometimes it feels like you have to fight tooth and nail for every new customer.

 And in some cases, you might be able to deliver that content directly in Messenger itself through a combination of text, images, and videos.

-Facebook is known as a great channel for remarketing to people who visited your site without purchasing your product—and Messenger Marketing is just as effective.
+Facebook is known as a great social media channel for remarketing to people who visited your site without purchasing your product—and Messenger Marketing is just as effective.

 Here’s an easy way to set up retargeting for Messenger Marketing:

 First, define the audience you want to target inside of Facebook.
 For this example, let’s say it consists of people who visited your sales page without purchasing your product: